AztecProtocol/engineering-designs/docs/bls-keys/dd.md

 When registering a new key, we first need to validate that it is a correct public key in the curve.
 Then, as described in [this article](https://www.zellic.io/blog/bls-signature-versatility/#the-pitfall-of-multi-signatures), we need to guard against rogue key attacks.
 We have two options for that:

 1. Require a proof of possession, validated along with the key during registration
-2. Use a modified aggregate public key
+2. Use a modified aggregate public key, which should only require 2 scalar multiplications

-Given the second option has not been implemented (at least based on the article linked above), and that it may involve higher gas costs for generating the aggregate public key (which happens on every epoch) as opposed to the one-time registration cost, the first option seems the best.
+While the 2nd approach has not been implemented according to the article linked above, it sounds simple enough and the additional gas cost is low.

 ## Open questions